 - The dark shadow in the injunction to ‘do what you love’.
 Maslow’s Hierarchy of Needs purported to give managers a roadmap to employee buy-in.
 In this piece, Kira Lussier explores Maslow’s theory, its implications, and its (unintentional) consequences.

 - You don’t need to work on hard problems.
 The Cyber branch as a serious retention problem.
 There are a lot of reasons for this.
-Setting aside the well-justified complaints of those stuck doing non-technical work, though, I disagree with one of the most common reasons Soldiers leave: they want to solve “hard” problems.
+Setting aside the well-justified complaints of those stuck doing non-technical work, though, I disagree with one of the most common reasons soldiers leave: they want to solve “hard” problems.
 In this piece, Ben Kuhn makes the case that you, like him, might actually have a different goal — and that with some introspection, you might discover it and find newfound meaning in your job.
+See also David Heinemeier Hansson’s article Try hard not to solve hard problems, and Phil Venables’s article Grand Challenges or Grind Challenges.

 - Procrastination.
 Independent full-time blogger Shawn Blanc talks about the insidious nature of procrastination, its false promises, and some concrete strategies for combating it.